The current version of RSQKit is a work in progress. Any content should not be considered final at this stage.

 Integrate your project with Continuous Integration (CI) to automatically rebuild your documentation whenever changes are made:

-• GitHub Actions: Set up a workflow that triggers on every push or pull request.
+• GitHub Actions: set up a workflow that triggers on every push or pull request.
 This helps automate the process of updating the documentation whenever you make changes to the source files.

 6. Customize and Build Documentation